LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 <img src="https://github.com/LoesRuttenGithub/Thesis-Noise-Nulling/blob/main/Figures/MartinacheIreland.png" width="400" height="320">

 As a next step, 2D transmission maps of the modified nullers are modelled, which are half the flux of the original 3 classical nullers, and have anti-symmetric properties.
 In the absence of coupling losses, the 6 modified nullers should combine back to the same transmission as the original 3 nullers.
-The behaviour of the modified nuller is compared to the original architecture for the layout of the VLTI for a companion with contrast -.-1 at coordinates where the sensitivity of the nuller is near optimas, in the presence of 50 nm residual piston excursions.
-The theoretical value of the null depth should be a dirac delta around the dotted lines, but in the presence of the residual piston error, become three plotted skewed distributions.
+The behaviour of the modified nuller is compared to the original architecture for the layout of the VLTI for a companion with contrast 0.01 at coordinates where the sensitivity of the nuller is near optimal, in the presence of 50 nm residual piston excursions.
+The theoretical value of the null depth should be a Dirac delta around the dotted lines, but in the presence of the residual piston error, become three plotted skewed distributions.
 In real life, this distribution would still be convolved with a Gaussian due to background and residual target shot-noise.
 The middle figure shows six instead of three similarly skewed distributions.
 The figure on the right shows the kernel outputs $y$, they are symmetric with uncertainties proportional to the cube of the phase errors.

 <img src="https://github.com/LoesRuttenGithub/Thesis-Noise-Nulling/blob/main/Figures/MartinacheIreland2.png" width="1000" height="270">

+The uncertainty is then analysed using a least squares solution.
+Depending on the configuration, the uncertainty in the best estimate for the contrast c is $\sigma_c=\frac{1}{|m|} \sigma_k$ where the median ratio is 0.8 but goes up to 1000 near the null.

+Four key fundamental sources of uncertainty constitute kernel-uncertainty $\sigma_k$:
+- fringe tracking phase errors, modelled as white power spectrum up to cut-off frequency $\Delta_{\nu_{FT}}^{-1/2}$
+- cross-terms between fringe-tracking phase errors and intensity fluctuations on other telescopes, a second order term, depending on the intensity fluctuation of each telescope and capacity of the adaptive optics.
+- thermal background, scales with power 1/2 of background flux, based on the Bose-Einstein distribution
+- residual target photon noise, scales with power **-**1/2 of the target flux

 </details>